Your Making Tax Digital for VAT questions answered (even the difficult ones)

 We’re working hard to ensure that the switch to MTD is as painless as possible for your practice, but there are a few things that you need to do:

-- Ensure all clients who fall under the scope of MTD for VAT are using MTD-compliant software, like FreeAgent.
+- Ensure all clients who fall under the scope of MTD for VAT are using MTD-compatible software, like FreeAgent – our client segmentation spreadsheet for MTD is perfect for this task.

-- Communicate with your affected clients about their new obligations.
+- Communicate with your affected clients about their new obligations - you can use the MTD email templates in our preparation guide.

 - Set up an agent services account with HMRC.